Thr0cut/thr0cut.github.io/_posts/2023-12-20-wifi-penetration-testing.md

 </figure>

 {:start="4"}
-4. De-authenticate / wait for a client to connect to capture a handshake
+4. De-authenticate / wait for a client to connect to capture a handshake:

 ```bash
 aireplay-ng -0 1 -a [AP MAC] -v [CLIENT MAC] wlan0